 Jericho has had a reputation for the cultivation of bananas and dates since these periods.

 The Crusades took Jerusalem from the Seljuk Turks.
 Palestine became under the control of Christian power.

 The Crusaders reconstructed the Monastery of St. George.
 They built churches in town, which accelerated Christianization in Jericho.

 The town gradually declined because of attacks by Bedouins or other forces.

-European archaeologist started ruins excavation; Tell es-Sultan and the monastery of St. George of Choziba etc. were excavated during this period.
+European archaeologists started ruins excavation; Tell es-Sultan and the monastery of St. George of Choziba etc., were excavated during this period.

-The Ottoman Empire fell at World War I.
+The Ottoman Empire fell in World War I.

-Like other Palestinian cities, Jericho became under control of the UK.
+Like other Palestinian cities, Jericho was under the control of the UK.
 However, the city stayed in peace until the foundation of Israel in 1948.

-After the First Arab-Israeli War, like other cities in West Bank, Jericho became under control of Jordan.
+After the First Arab-Israeli War, like other cities in West Bank, Jericho was under the control of Jordan.